spencertipping/ni/doc/ni_by_example_1.md

 Entering the name of a file at the command line will cause `ni` to `cat` the contents of the file into the stream.
 If more than one file name is entered, they will be added to the stream in order. `ni` also automatically decompresses most common formats, including gzip, bzip, xzip, lzo, and lz4.

-**BUG**: `ni` will let you name your files the same name as `ni` commands. should a warning be raised?

-`ni` will look for filenames before it uses its own operators.
+**WARNING**: `ni` will let you name your files the same name as `ni` commands. `ni` will look for filenames before it uses its own operators.
 Therefore, be careful not to name your files anything too obviously terrible.
-For example,
+For example:

 ```
 $ ni n5 \>n10